BotCity Studio SDKΒΆ

 Tip

-The SDK version can be checked in the setup.json
+The SDK version can be checked in the setup.json file in the folder where the SDK was installed.

 With this command we cannot change the installation location of the SDK, for this it is necessary to redo the installation.